Manipulating Highly Deformable Materials Using a Visual Feedback Dictionary: Conclusion, Limitations and Future Work

 \section{Conclusion, Limitations and Future Work}

 We present an approach to manipulate deformable materials using visual servoing and a precomputed feedback dictionary.
-We present a new algorithm to compute HOW-features, which capture the shape variation and local features of the deformable material.
+We present a new algorithm to compute HOW-features, which capture the shape variation and local features of the deformable material using limited computational resources.
 The visual feedback dictionary is precomputed using sampling and clustering techniques and used with sparse representation to compute the velocity of the controller to perform the task.
 We highlight the performance on a 12-DOF ABB dual arm and perform complex tasks related to stretching, folding, and placement.
 Furthermore, our approach can also be used for human-robot collaborative tasks.

 Our approach has some limitations.
-We make some assumptions about the deformable material and the movements of the end-effector.
-The effectiveness of the manipulation algorithm is governed by the offline training data and the sparse representation.
-The accuracy of HOW-feature computations can also vary based on the illumination and relative colors of the cloth.
+The effectiveness of the manipulation algorithm is governed by the training data of the specific task, and the goal state is defined by the demonstration.
+Because HOW-features are computed from 2D images, the accuracy of the computations can also vary based on the illumination and relative colors of the cloth.
 There are many avenues for future work.
-Besides overcoming these limitations, we would like our approach for more complex tasks such as human dressing.
-Furthermore, we could use deep learning methods to compute the control policy mapping.
+Besides overcoming these limitations, we would like to make our approach robust to the training data and the variation of the environment.
+Furthermore, we could use a more effective method for collecting the training data and generate a unified visual feedback dictionary for different tasks.